GPTteam-RS-2023Q1/eCommerceApp/README.md

 - `npm run style` Fix the issues for all scss files in src folder
 - `npm run prettier` This script formats ts, scss, html, json files in the src directory and its subdirectories.
 - `npm run prepare` This script enables Git hooks.
+- `npm run deploy` This script initiates the process of deploying the project to the assigned hosting.

 #### Project setup